ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 To comply with the BioSchemas [ComputationalWorkflow profile], where possible, data entities representing _workflows_ SHOULD describe these properties and their related contextual entities:

-* [name] giving a short descriptive name of the workflow
+* [name] giving a short descriptive human-readable name for the workflow
 * [programmingLanguage] identifying the workflow system, typed as `ProgrammingLanguage`
-* [creator] identifying the [Person](s) and/or [Organization](s) that made the workflow.
+* [creator] identifying the [Person](s) and/or [Organization](s) that assembled the workflow.
 (This may differ from the [author] of the conceptual workflow, e.g. if the workflow was converted from one language to another).
-* [dateCreated] the date the workflow was first made, e.g. `2020-05-23`
+* [dateCreated] the date the workflow was first created, e.g. `2020-05-23`
-* [license] identifying a [CreativeWork] that details license for distributing or editing the workflow
+* [license] identifying a [CreativeWork] that details the license for distributing or editing the workflow
 * [input] and [output] identifying contextual entities for the [FormalParameter] describing input and output parameters/variables that may be varied on different workflow executions
 * [sdPublisher] to identify the [Person] or [Organization] who has made the JSON-LD description of the workflow
-* [url] to identify a public page or source code repository for the workflow
+* [url] to identify a public webpage or source code repository for the workflow
 * [version] to indicate the released version of this workflow file

 Contextual entities for [FormalParameter], referenced by `input` or `output`, SHOULD describe: